liliansteven/Foot-Distance-Invariance-Across-Depths/code and discription/README.md

-# Foot Distance Estimation using DepthPro and MediaPipe
+Foot Distance Estimation using DepthPro for depth estimation and MediaPipe for pose detection

 ## Overview

-This project estimates foot distance in videos using depth estimation models and Mediapipe Pose.
+This project estimates foot distance in videos using DepthPro model for depth estimation and Mediapipe for Pose detection.
 It implements multiple methods to measure foot distance based on different 3D coordinate extraction techniques and estimated focal length.

 ## Features

-- Uses `DepthPro-hf` for depth estimation.
+- Uses `DepthPro` for depth estimation.
 - Utilizes `Mediapipe Pose` for pose landmark detection.
 - Computes foot distance using multiple methods:
   1. **Pinhole Camera Model**